jeffThompson/CreativeProgramming2/Resources/UsingAnExternalEditor.md

 ### NODE AND `npm`
 Next, we need to install `node.js`.
 Node is based on Google's V8 Javascript engine, allowing you to do really cool things both online and offline!
+(It runs sites you probably use all the time like Netflix, Uber, and Paypal.)
 But we need Node so we can install it's "package manager" called `npm` (more on that in a sec).

 1. Download [Node](https://nodejs.org/en/) for your operating system
 2. Install on your computer